DoggyApp/.github/profile/README.md

   > * interegrating security tools
   > * deep diving into kubernetes security...
   > Delving more into application security and AWS security to make sure that the whole structure is secure...
+  > * Implement AWS WAF and maybe CloudWatch, or see what I can do with Grafana and Loki.
+  > * Implement AWS security scanning features and see how they compare to Nessus (using multiple scanning tools provides defence in depth).

-- With the guidance of a robust monitoring system and application security, intergrate a payment system in case I decide to deploy something monetizeable.
+- With the guidance of a robust monitoring system and Nessus, intergrate a payment system in case I decide to deploy something monetizeable.
+And also as an abitious learning experience
   > Develop login with JPT tokens.
   > Use the Nessus security scans to enure that I am PCI compliant.